 New or used?

 This was once a rather cut and dry option, as those who couldn’t afford new would often go the used path by necessity.
 However, with many car loan lenders now offering offering car finance options for bad credit and more options than ever before regarding how and when to pay for your new car, it’s not a case of simply settling for used anymore, it’s about preference.
 Used cars will, of course, have more miles on them, but they will also have fewer problems and will ship with longer guarantees.
 Used cars, meanwhile, offer more bang for your buck.
 As ever, whatever choice you make, your mileage may vary.
+You should also consider the scrap value of the car you have so you can use it as deposit on a newer car which will minimize the cost and get rid of the car that you no longer suit your family needs.

 What are the running costs?